p3l6/bag-notation/README.md

     - value can be a duration, same as would follow a note pitch, eg `+` or `//` or `+.`
     - value can also be `bar`, to rest the whole bar.
 (Don't put other notes in the bar though)
   - spacer: like a rest, but doesn't print the rest symbol.
 Useful for filling out underful harmony bars.
+  - sharp: marks the next note as sharp
+    - the shorthand is apostrophe `'` and can appear inside clusters before embellishments
+  - flat: marks the next note as flat
+    - the shorthand is comma `,` and can appear inside clusters before embellishments
+  - nat: makrs the next note as natural
+    - the shorthand is equals `=` and can appear inside clusters before embellishments

 ## language symbols